yodebu/currentcostgui/trunk/readme.txt

 #                                     GUI's menus and their actions
 #   currentcostdata.py           - represents data contained in a single
 #                                     update from a CurrentCost meter
+#   currentcostparser.py         - CurrentCost XML data parser used when
+#                                     receiving data over serial connection
+#   currentcostdataconvert.py    - used by XML parser to convert relative
+#                                     time descriptions into absolute
 #   currentcostdatafunctions.py  - converts the relative description of usage
 #                                     in a CurrentCost update into absolute
 #   currentcostdb.py             - sqlite DB to persist CurrentCost usage